You Got a Violation Notice in NYC: What to Do Today, Tomorrow, and Next Week

 Show up at the hearing, admit the violation, and ask the Administrative Law Judge to reduce the penalty.
 This is often the right call when the violation is real but you have mitigating factors.
 Maybe you corrected it immediately.
 Maybe it is your first offense.
 Maybe you have a long clean compliance history.
 Showing up and being cooperative typically gets you a reduced penalty compared to the maximum.

 Before you pick a strategy, pull up the property in BIS and check two things.
 First, confirm the violation actually appears in the system.
 Inspectors sometimes make paperwork errors and the violation you are holding never gets entered.
 If it is not in BIS within a day or two, you may have a procedural defense.
 Second, check whether there are other open violations at the same property that you are unaware of.
-They often come as a package.
+They often come as a package, and a violation that looks isolated to you may be linked to records that have been sitting open for years.

 Day 2: Get Your Documentation in Order